tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/Before the HOL - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows the values to enter into the custom template for the setup of the AVD domain controller.](images/avdcustomdeployment.png "Azure Virtual Desktop custom deployment template")

-6. Agree to the Terms and conditions and click **Create**.
+6. Agree to the Terms and conditions and select **Create**.

     The deployment is now underway.
 On average, this process can take 30 minutes to complete.
 It is important that you monitor the deployment progress to ensure there are no problems.
-You can monitor progress by clicking the **notification** bell in the upper right corner and clicking **Deployment in progress...**
+You can monitor progress by selecting the **notification** bell in the upper right corner and selecting **Deployment in progress...**

     >**Note**: While automation can make things simpler and repeatable, sometimes it can fail.
 If at any time during the ARM template deployment there is a failure, review the failure, delete the Resource Group and try the ARM template again, adjusting for any possible errors.